 - There is a serious risk of suicide

-- A court or law requires that MRC provides information
+- The court or legislation requires that MRC provides information

-If we need to share information we will ask you for permission.
-Where this is impossible, MRC will discuss with you what will be shared and whom with.
-We will keep you informed at all times.
+If a need to share information arises, we will seek permission from you.
+Where this is impossible, MRC will negotiate with you what will be shared, and to whom.
+You will be kept informed at all times.